2011B4A7584P/Udacity/Data_Engineer/Intro_to_Python_Programming/Notes.md

 	```
 	Keyword				Operator

-	is 					evaluates if both sides have similar identities
+	is not				evaluates if both sides have different identities
 	is not				evaluates if both sides have different identities

 	```
 *	You can check if a key returned None with the IS operator
 *	You can check for the opposite using IS NOT